tapis-project/camera-traps/README.md

 ### image_recv_plugin

 When *image_recv_write_file_action* is specifed, the *image_recv_plugin* uses the *image_dir* and *image_file_prefix* parameters to manage files.
 The image_dir is the directory into which image files are placed.
-Image file names are constructed from the information received in NewImageEvent and have this format:
+Image file names are constructed from the information received in a NewImageEvent and have this format:

     <image_file_prefix><image_uuid>.<image_format>